amrhassab/Computational-Photography/README.md

 # Homework 3: Image Resizing Using Seam Carving
 In this assignment an algorithm for resizing an image with minimal noticeable distortion is implimented using seam carving:
-The following steps were taken with more detailed steps from [this](http://pages.cs.wisc.edu/~dyer/cs534/papers/AvidanShamir2007-SeamCarving.pdf) paper:
+The following steps were taken with more detailed steps from [this](http://pages.cs.wisc.edu/~dyer/cs534/papers/AvidanShamir2007-SeamCarving.pdf) paper by Shai Avidan & Ariel Shamir.
-    1. **Computing the Energe function:**
+    1. Computing the Energey function (imenergy.m)
+    2. Computing the optimal horisontal seam (horizontal_seam.m)
+    3. Removing the Seam (remove_horizontal_seam.m)
+    4. Resize (shrnk.m)

 # Reference:
 Although the solutions are mine please keep in mind that the course itself (http://pages.cs.wisc.edu/~dyer/cs534/index.html) does not belong to me.
 Also some of the steps described here are paraphrased from the homework assignments themselves which also do not belong to me.